mccurdyc/gitrs/README.md

 <!-- vale off -->
 # gitrs 🗂️

-A simple, opinionated, tool, written in Rust, for declaretively managing Git repos on your machine.
+A simple, opinionated, tool, written in Rust, for declaratively managing Git repos on your machine.
 <!-- vale on -->